The results of your life insurance exam can sometimes help make or break your case.

-I’ve been able to get people who need life insurance with diabetes rates as low as possible, as well as getting people with heart disease, overweight people and people with many other issues bumped up one or two better rate classifications simply because the results of their insurance exam were optimal and because I pressured the underwriter for the rate class improvement.
+I’ve been able to get people who need life insurance with diabetes rates as low as possible, as well as getting people with heart disease, overweight people, and people with many other issues bumped up one or two better rate classifications simply because the results of their insurance exam were optimal and because I pressured the underwriter for the rate class improvement.

-By optimal, I mean total cholesterol less than 200, HDL cholesterol above 40, LDL cholesterol less than 130, blood pressure of 130/80 or lower (lower, the better), good height/weight and BMI, etc.
+By optimal, I mean total cholesterol less than 200, HDL cholesterol above 40, LDL cholesterol less than 130, blood pressure of 130/80 or lower (the lower, the better), good height/weight and BMI, etc.

 A key way you can help to make sure you have the best insurance exam results possible is to be strict about your diet for as long as possible before you have your insurance exam.

-Even if you only get strict about your diet for a few days prior to your exam, this can help.
+Even if you only get strict about your diet for a few days prior to your exam, it can help.

 On the other hand, if the day before your exam you have bacon and eggs for breakfast, pizza for lunch, and a cheeseburger and fries for dinner, it’s almost a sure bet that the results of your exam will be far from optimal.

-Try to eat as close to a healthy vegetarian as possible and if you do eat meat, eat lean meats only like grilled chicken or pork tenderloin, or eat fish.
+Try to eat as close to a healthy vegetarian as possible, and if you do eat meat, eat lean meats like grilled chicken or pork tenderloin, or eat fish.
 Eat lots of vegetables.

 Avoid fast food, fried foods, and red meat.

-Even though the examiner may tell you to only fast for 4 hours, try to fast for 12 full hours prior to exam as non-fasting blood work can result in some abnormalities that may not be serious, but could be enough to place you in one or two higher rate categories.
+Even though the examiner may tell you to only fast for four hours, try to fast for 12 full hours prior to the exam, as non-fasting blood work can result in some abnormalities that may not be serious but could be enough to place you in one or two higher rate categories.
 This is a good reason to get examined in the morning before eating anything.